Technigo/project-chatbot/README.md

 Questions to be asked

 1. Greeting with name - free text (re use in the answer)
+2. What is your address? - free text
-2. Where do you want to go? - free text
+3. Where do you want to go? - clickable buttons
-3. How many people are you? - number
-4. What time?
-Morning/afternoon/evening (clickable buttons)
 5. Type of car?
 Dropdown selection (basic/lux/limo)
     1. If you choose limo ask if they want champagne
-6. Confirmation with all fields - yes/no
+6. Confirmation with all fields
-    1. If yes then print message thank you
-    2. If no then start from the beginning